-- Be aware of local government or public health department recommendations for additional precautions to be taken in the context of the COVID-19 pandemic.
+- Adhere to local government or public health department recommendations for additional precautions to be taken in the context of the COVID-19 pandemic.

 - Prescribe flu antivirals as necessary to prevent complications.

-The potential risks of this convergence may come about due to delayed treatment or diagnosis.
+The potential risks of flu and COVID-19 convergence may occur due to delayed treatment or diagnosis.
 It is important that appropriate screening, testing, and vaccinations are available.
-For patients who are at high risk for flu who do not want to get the flu vaccine, physicians should take a shared decision approach to ensure the patient understands the risks of not being vaccinated.
+For patients who are at high risk for flu who do not want to get the flu vaccine, physicians should take a shared decision-making approach to ensure the patient understands the risks of not being vaccinated.
 Learn more about this process with The SHARE Approach: Shared Decision-making Tools and Training.
 This consent discussion should be well documented.

 A second risk is diagnostic errors due to the thinking process.
 It would be an unfortunate occurrence to diagnose influenza when it is actually COVID-19.
 To understand thinking processes, physicians should explore implicit bias and Dual Process Thinking (DPT).